benjaminesser/cse15l-lab-reports/week3/lab-report-week3.md

 ## Part 1

 ![addMessage1](addMessage1.png)
-With this input, the main method in StringServer.java is called with args as a String array that just contains 4010.
-From this request, the port field is set to the integer 4010.
-The start method in Server.java is also called with the port as 4010 and the handler as StringHandler(), a class that contains the handleRequest method.
-The server field is set to a simple HTTP server, created using the port.
-ServerHttpHandler is also called, which passes in the StringHandler() as its handler.
-From here handleRequest is called.
+One method that is called is handleRequest with input of http://localhost:4010/add-message?s=Hello.
+Here the path field is set to "/add-message" and query field is set to "s=Hello".
+The index field is set to 1 and message field is set to "Hello".
+The messages field goes from empty to containing "Hello".
+The buildResponse() method is also called.
+Here the response field is set to an empty String and then "Hello" is added to it.

 ![addMessage2](addMessage2.png)
+One method that is called is handleRequest with input of http://localhost:4010/add-message?s=How%20are%20you.
+Here the path field is set to "/add-message" and query is set to "s=How%20are%20you".
+The index field is set to 1 and message field is set to "How are you".
+The messages field goes from "Hello" to "Hello" and "How are you".
+The buildResponse method is also called.
+The response field is set to an empty string and then both "Hello" and "How are you" are added to it.

 ## Part 2